An Appeal from the New to the Old Whigs: Reception

 Therefore Burke's aim for Fitzwilliam to publicly break with Fox failed.
 The Duke of Portland wrote to Laurence that "there is so much excellent & admirable matter in it, so much that might have been of the most essential publick Service" but the book was made "worse than useless by passages which I am sure he can not have a friend who does not disapprove & deplore".
 Another leading Whig peer, Lord Loughborough, thought the publication of the book would be a "Mischief" but believed Burke's doctrines "fundamentally right".
 Francis Basset, a backbench Whig MP, wrote to Burke: "...though for reasons which I will not now detail I did not then deliver my sentiments, I most perfectly differ from Mr Fox & from the great Body of opposition on the French Revolution".

 Burke wrote to the Bishop of Salisbury on 31 July, noting that as the King had strongly commended his Reflections "I might be wanting to myself, if I did not offer, as the only mark in my power to give my Gratitude and humble Duty a second publication which aims to reinforce the principle which has been so graciously received in the first".
 He therefore asked the bishop to "lay a copy of it at his Majesties feet": "I think at least that I have shewn, beyond a Dispute, that my Sentiments are those of the rational Whiggs who settled the succession, upon the antient principles of the constitution, in the House of Hannover".
 A few days later the bishop wrote to Burke to report that the King had read the book "with great Satisfaction".
 The King also praised Burke at a levee on 17 August: "Nothing could be more gracious than my reception.
 He told me that he did not think that any thing could be added to what I had first written.
-But he saw he was mistaken; that there was very much added, and new and important; and what was most material what could not be answerd".
+But he saw he was mistaken; that there was very much added, and new and important; and what was most material what could not be answered".